-The Company analyzes and evaluates the effectiveness of the board of directors, believing in the importance of improving board effectiveness on an annual basis.
+The Company analyzes and evaluates the effectiveness of the Board of Directors, believing in the importance of improving board effectiveness on an annual basis.
 In order to more proactively elicit frank opinions, we conduct anonymous surveys with all directors and Audit & Supervisory Board members.
-Respondents submit surveys directly to the survey directly to the external organization, ensuring the anonymity of the participants.
+Respondents submit surveys directly to the external organization, ensuring the anonymity of the participants.

-At a regular meeting held on June 14, 2024, the board of directors analyzed, discussed, and evaluated survey results based on the report of the aggregate results from the external organization.
+At a regular meeting held on May 19, 2025, the Board of Directors analyzed, discussed, and evaluated survey results based on the report of the aggregate results from the external organization.

-Survey and interview results confirmed that our board of directors functions effectively, deliberating and making decisions in an appropriate and timely manner.
+Survey and interview results confirmed that our Board of Directors functions effectively, deliberating and making decisions in an appropriate and timely manner.